ru4en/cs1fc16_algorithms/README.md

 ## Reflection

 In conclusion, coding these algorithms has made me more confident in C++ and programming in general.
 The Fibonacci sequence tasks also showed me the importance of optimization as getting a Fibonacci number in imperative can take significantly less time than recursive.
-I could have improved the readability of my code in future iterations. i think my code could also be improved in terms of optimization.
+I could have improved the readability of my code in future iterations.
+I think my code could also be improved in terms of optimization. matrix by a scalar, ‘magic’ matrix and Cramer’s Rule matrix solving algorithms could also be implemented in the future.

 ## To Do